Juliet Peter: Career

 From 1945 till 1951 Peter was based in Wellington producing work while working as an illustrator.
-During this time she showed works at the Architectural Centre Gallery, Centre Gallery 2, Centre Gallery 3, and the Helen Hitchings Gallery.
+During this time, she showed works at the Architectural Centre Gallery, Centre Gallery 2, Centre Gallery 3, and the Helen Hitchings Gallery.
 Cowan and Peter moved to London in 1951, where she first studied at the Central School of Arts and Crafts but then moved to the Hammersmith School of Art.
-This is where Peter was first introduced to Lithography and Pottery which she says "completely changed our whole approach to the arts".
+This is where Peter was first introduced to lithography and pottery which she says "completely changed our whole approach to the arts".

 Owing to Cowan's commitments to contracts with School Publications they returned to Wellington, setting up a studio.
+The couple acquired a lithography press in England that they brought back to New Zealand with them.
+She continued to work in the medium and produced a substantial body of prints.

 In 1968, along with her friend, painter Rita Angus, Peter made a series of works recording her protest over the razing of the Bolton Street Cemetery to extend Wellington's urban motorway.
 Peter wrote of the visits she and Angus made:‘Conversation was kept to a minimum, we did not wish to attract attention to ourselves.
 But from time to time, a low voice would call, “Juliet, come and see …” and together we would examine a curious inscription, or a pattern of lichen on stone.‘The summer of 1969 favoured our work.
 Sundays were usually fine, continuing into autumn.
 As the Engines of Destruction advanced up the cemetery, so we retreated.’In 1999 Peter was included in The Eighties Show at The Dowse Art Museum, an exhibition of artists who were still active in their eighties, including Doreen Blumhardt, John Drawbridge, Roy Cowan and Avis Higgs.

 Peter also exhibited at the New Zealand Academy of Fine Arts, the Canterbury Society of Arts, The Group, and the Auckland Society of Arts.
 She died in Wellington in 2010, and her ashes were buried at Mākara Cemetery.

 Her work was shown alongside Roy Cowan's in 2014 at The Dowse Art Museum in A Modest Modernism: Roy Cowan and Juliet Peter.